OpenBB-finance/OpenBB/website/content/sdk/reference/stocks/th/check_if_open.md

 ---
 title: check_if_open
-description: SEO metadata for a Python function 'check_if_open' within OpenBB-finance's OpenBBTerminal.
+description: "SEO metadata for a Python function 'check_if_open' within OpenBB-finance's" OpenBBTerminal.
 This function checks if a particular market (Bursa) is open for trading.
 keywords: